Two-dimensional structures in the quintic Ginzburg-Landau equation: Numerical Simulations

 \subsection{Parameters}

+The existence of stable solutions is strongly linked to the parameters of the equation.
+One of the most important issue is to find the continuous range of existence of solitons of the same type in parameters space.
+Moreover, several solutions can coexist for the same set of parameters.
+These solitons are not necessarily stable.
+Hence, stability is controlled by the parameters of the equation and by the choice of the initial conditions.

-First, an initial set of parameters published in \cite{4} is used for the elliptic, filament, pulsating and exploding classes, while for creeping we use parameters published in \cite{2}, see Table 1.
-Starting from these values, for each class we vary one parameter in a range of width $0.2$ while keeping all the other parameters constant.
-When we are outside of the range of existence of the solitons, we return to the initial value, and vary the other remaining parameters one by one.
+Starting from the parameters used by the Akhmediev\rq{}s group, namely rows 1,2 of Table \ref{TabParam} from \cite{Soto:2}, while rows 3,4,5 from \cite{Akhmediev:1}, for each class of solitons our goal was to find the regime of existence as stable structures.
+Hence, we vary one by one all the parameter in a range of width $0.2$ while keeping all the other parameters constant.
+When we are outside of the range of existence of the solitons, we return to the initial value, and vary the other remaining parameters.
 After several simulations, we noticed that $b_3$ and $\epsilon$ seemed to be the more sensitive, i.e., small changes of $b_3$ or $\epsilon$ implied significant changes of the solution.
 Thus, a step of $0.01$ has been chosen for these parameters whereas a step of $ 0.05$ has been used for $b_1$, $b_5$ and $c_5$.
 However, this behavior is not a general rule, so, in some cases, a smaller step has been used for the last three parameters.
+All the ranges are presented in section \ref{sims}, when we study each class of solutions separately.